 I have found most popup menus in QGIS are similar to your hybrid example, or are already alphabetized if selections are purely of like kind.
 Let me know if you find one that needs alphabetized.
 I will look into sorting the Encoding list with mixed case, though it will not be backported to v.
 1.8.

 This is really a useability feature request, not necessarily a bug, and should be reclassified, if possible.

-#4 Updated by Jeffrey Meyer almost 5 years ago
+#4 Updated by Jeffrey Meyer about 11 years ago

 Hi Larry - no worries about a backport!
 I'll reclassify the ticket & make it specific to the encoding drop-down if you can point me to instructions / tell me how to do that.
 I cannot seem to find the link for editing the original ticket info.
 Do I need additional permissions / rights?

-#6 Updated by Larry Shaffer almost 5 years ago
+#6 Updated by Larry Shaffer about 11 years ago